 3] Reset Group Policy Objects using Command Prompt

-This particular method involves deletion of Group Policy settings folder from the drive where Windows is installed.
+This particular method involves the deletion of the Group Policy settings folder from the drive where Windows is installed.
 Follow the below steps to get it done using an elevated Command Prompt window.

 1. Open an elevated Command Prompt window the same way mentioned in Method 2.